powerpak/tqdm-ruby/README.md

 It works equally well from within irb, [pry](http://pryrepl.org/), and [Jupyter notebooks](https://jupyter.org/).

-*Why not progressbar, ruby-progressbar, etc.?* These have a bazillion formatting options and you have to update the progressbar object yourself. [tqdm][] strives for the laziest possible interface, in that you "set it and forget it".
+*Why not progressbar, ruby-progressbar, etc.?* These have a bazillion formatting options and you typically have to update the progressbar object throughout other code. tqdm pleasantly encourages the laziest imaginable usage, in that you "set it and forget it".

 [tqdm]: https://github.com/tqdm/tqdm